myokit/pbmb-2016/README.md

 This results in a gradual loss of the spike-and-dome shape of the APs.

 ## Example 7
+_Called example-ttp-7-transmural-plane.mmt in the paper._

+In [example 7](example-7-tissue.ipynb) we go one step further and simulate a 2d slice of tissue.

+## Example 8
+_Called example-multi-model-testing.mmt in the paper._

 ## Parameter estimation examples
 _Called example-parameter-estimation.mmt and example-parameter-estimation-2.mmt in the paper._